TwistedTabby/Fallout_76-Recipe-Gathering-List-Builder/FarmingTrackerComponentize.md

   - Implemented item collection tracking
   - Added progress calculation and elapsed time display
   - Integrated with the main app component
+- Created the StopEditor component:
+  - Implemented a dedicated component for editing stops
+  - Added form fields for stop properties
+  - Implemented functionality to manage items
+  - Added validation for required fields
+  - Integrated with the RouteEditor component
+- Created the ImportExportTools component:
+  - Implemented a dedicated component for importing and exporting data
+  - Added functionality to download all data or just routes
+  - Implemented file upload for importing data
+  - Added merge or replace options when importing
+  - Integrated with the main FarmingTrackerApp component
+- Updated the main FarmingTracker page:
+  - Simplified the main page to use our new componentized structure
+  - Removed all the original code and replaced it with the FarmingTrackerApp component

 ### Current Focus
-- Creating the StopEditor component for managing items within stops
+- Testing the application thoroughly

 ### Up Next
-- Create the StopEditor component
-- Create the ItemEditor component for editing individual items
+- Consider future enhancements:
+  - Add drag and drop reordering
-- Implement import/export functionality
+  - Implement inventory tracking improvements
+  - Add data visualization for route statistics

 This plan provides a roadmap for breaking down the large component into smaller, more manageable pieces while maintaining functionality throughout the process.
+The componentization has been successfully completed, resulting in a more maintainable, readable, and testable codebase.